 Day 21 — Florence

 The day is free for independent activities.
-For those who selected Track 1.12 Language Option, there’s a morning language class and a Graduation ceremony at the school.
+For those who selected the Language track, there’s a morning language class and a Graduation Ceremony at the school.
 This evening, gather in the Smithsonian Journeys Travelers Corner for a drink and conversation.
-This evening, celebrate your Italian adventure with a farewell dinner at the splendid Grand Hotel Baglioni, offering unforgettable food, wine and a view overlooking Florence!
+Then celebrate your Italian adventure with a farewell dinner at the splendid Grand Hotel Baglioni, offering unforgettable food, wine, and stunning views of Florence.
 (D)

 Day 22 — Florence

-Spend the day at leisure exploring independently.
-Celebrate new friends and all you have experienced and accomplished at this evening’s Smithsonian Journeys farewell reception at the hotel.
+Enjoy a final day in Florence, revisiting your favorite haunts and lingering in its lovely piazzas and historic lanes.
+Toast new friends and all you have experienced and accomplished at tonight's farewell reception at the hotel.
 (R)

 Day 23 — Depart Florence for your U.S. Gateway City